 - Add in the garlic and cook for 1 minute before stirring in the smoked paprika, salt, and cayenne pepper.

-- Pour in the vegetable stock, diced tomatoes, and coconut milk then bring to a boil before reducing to a simmer for 30 minutes.
+- Pour in the vegetable stock, tomato sauce, and coconut milk, then bring to a boil before reducing to a simmer for 30 minutes.

-- Add in the fish and shrimp, cover pot with lid and cook for about 10 minutes or until fish is cooked through.
+- Add in the fish, cover pot with lid, and cook for about 8 minutes.
+Add shrimp, cover again, and cook 2 minutes or until shrimp and fish are cooked through.
+Serve immediately.

 - Coconut Milk: Feel free to use regular milk or heavy cream in place of the coconut milk in this recipe.